Kiss: History

 Anthropologists disagree on whether kissing is an instinctual or learned behaviour.
-Those that believe kissing to be an instinctual behaviour, cite similar behaviours in other animals such as bonobos, which are known to kiss after fighting - possibly to restore peace.
+Those who believe kissing to be an instinctual behaviour cite similar behaviours in other animals such as bonobos, which are known to kiss after fighting - possibly to restore peace.
 Others believe that it is a learned behaviour, having evolved from activities such as suckling or premastication in early human cultures passed on to modern humans.
-Another theory posits that the practice originated in males during the paleolithic era tasting the saliva of females to test their health in order to determine whether they would make a good partner for procreation.
+Another theory posits that the practice originated in males during the Paleolithic era tasting the saliva of females to test their health in order to determine whether they would make a good partner for procreation.
 The fact that not all human cultures kiss is used as an argument against kissing being an instinctual behaviour in humans; only around 90% of the human population is believed to practice kissing.

-The earliest reference to kissing-like behavior comes from the Vedas, Sanskrit scriptures that informed Hinduism, around 3,500 years ago, according to Vaughn Bryant, an anthropologist at Texas A&M University who specializes in the history of the kiss.
+The earliest reference to kissing-like behavior comes from the Vedas, Sanskrit scriptures that informed Hinduism, Buddhism, and Jainism, around 3,500 years ago, according to Vaughn Bryant, an anthropologist at Texas A&M University who specialized in the history of the kiss.
+However, recent studies challenge the belief that kissing originated in South Asia around 1500 BCE, arguing that there is no single point of origin in historical times.
+Figurines have been found that indicate kissing may have been practiced in prehistory.
+It’s been suggested that Neandertals and humans kissed.
+Evidence from ancient Mesopotamia and Egypt suggests that kissing was documented as early as 2500 BCE.
+Kissing was present in both romantic and familial contexts in ancient Mesopotamia, but it was subject to social regulation, and public display of the sexual aspect of kissing was discouraged.
+Kissing also had a role in rituals.
+The act of kissing may have unintentionally facilitated the transmission of orally transmitted microorganisms, potentially leading to disease.
+Advances in ancient DNA extraction have revealed pathogen genomes in human remains, including those transmitted through saliva.
+The shift in dominant lineages of the herpes simplex virus 1 (HSV-1) during the Bronze Age implies that cultural practices like romantic-sexual kissing could have contributed to its transmission.
+Ancient Mesopotamian medical texts mention a disease called bu'shanu, which may have been related to HSV-1 infection.
+While kissing itself was not directly associated with disease transmission in Mesopotamia, certain cultural and religious factors governed its practice.

 Both lip and tongue kissing are mentioned in Sumerian poetry:

 Kissing is described in the surviving ancient Egyptian love poetry from the New Kingdom, found on papyri excavated at Deir el-Medina: